Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Discussion

+These results do not provide an immediate recipe for large performance improvements on existing datasets, but instead offer a quantitative guideline for future choices of measurement procedures and feature representation design: further progress will require both improved denoising of neural recordings and the construction of AI feature spaces that more closely approximate the brain's representations, so that strong sparsity can be realized and effectively exploited.

-Although we examined only linear translators, recent reconstruction methods sometimes deploy nonlinear architectures as the translator module {\citep{chen2023seeing, scotti2023reconstructing, scotti2024mindeye2}}.
-For instance, \cite{chen2023seeing} employed Masked Brain Modeling, embedding structural priors of brain activity into the translator in an attempt to improve prediction accuracy.
-Although nonlinear networks can encode such inductive biases, output dimension collapse remains a concern.
-In the neural-tangent-kernel (NTK) regime \citep{jacot2018neural}, nonlinear models behave like kernel linear models, so they cannot avoid output dimension collapse.
-Empirically, \citet{shirakawa2025spurious} reported that nonlinear translators used for reconstruction also experience collapse-like phenomena.
+Although we examined only linear translators, several recent reconstruction methods have adopted nonlinear architectures as the translator module {\citep{chen2023seeing, scotti2023reconstructing, scotti2024mindeye2}}.
+In principle, nonlinear networks can encode additional inductive biases, which may be attractive in data-scarce settings.
+However, simply increasing model capacity does not eliminate ODC as a concern.
+In the neural-tangent-kernel (NTK) regime \citep{jacot2018neural}, nonlinear models behave like kernel linear models, so they cannot avoid ODC.
+Empirically, \cite{shirakawa2025spurious} reported that nonlinear translators used for reconstruction also experience collapse-like phenomena.
 A rigorous theoretical analysis of whether nonlinear translators can genuinely support zero-shot prediction remains important for future work.